 You can and absolutely must question your brain, especially when you are dealing with human beings.
-This is not easy, yet training is becoming mandatory in many professions and public spaces.
+This is not easy, so training is becoming mandatory in many professions and public spaces.
 Some people think this is a bad idea, of course.
 There will always be people with different opinions, which is okay.
 None of us has everything in life all figured out, even if our brains try to make us think we do.

-- Forgive yourself for having conflicts, including implicit biases.
+- Forgive yourself for having conflicts, including implicit biases

-- Acknowledge yourself for taking any action to resolve any conflict arising out of an implicit bias.
+- Acknowledge yourself for taking any action to resolve any conflict arising out of an implicit bias

-- Forgive the world for having and creating conflicts.
+- Forgive the world for having and creating conflicts

-- Free the emotions.
+- Free the emotions

-- Clear your mind.
+- Clear your mind

-- Assume you know nothing about anything.
+- Assume you know nothing about anything

-- Listen with your third ear, or your h-EAR-t.
+- Listen with your third ear, or your h-EAR-t

-Yes, this will often be to meet a licensing or other legal requirement, but I am confident you will also benefit from using the tools in other aspects of your life.
+This isn’t limited to meeting licensing or other legal requirements.
+I am confident you will also benefit from using the tools in other aspects of your life.
 While avoiding a lawsuit, penalty, or loss of income, you will build skill in recognizing when your brain is sending you ineffective messages that cause conflict in other areas of your life.